Gdarthsid/QuITO-Version-1/README.md

 Implementation details for all the individual examples are given in their README.md files which can be found within their directories.
 Simply click and scroll down.

 ## How to cite?
-In case you're using QuITO, consider citing the article:
+In case you're using QuITO, consider citing the articles:
-Constrained trajectory synthesis via quasi-interpolation (https://ieeexplore.ieee.org/abstract/document/9992892).
+Constrained trajectory synthesis via quasi-interpolation, https://ieeexplore.ieee.org/abstract/document/9992892;
+QuITO: Numerical software for constrained nonlinear optimal control problems, https://www.sciencedirect.com/science/article/pii/S2352711023002534.

 ## Contributors